 Moreover, the time that I visited Livraria Lello, it was overflowing with people.
 On all the three days in Porto that we spent, there was always a massive queue of people but we knew we had to visit it and we did on the last day.

 Even though we all had booked our tickets to enter.
-Most people visited this bookstore for a picture, but how can you click a half-decent picture with 100 other people around, right?
+Most people visit this bookstore for a picture, but how can you click a half-decent picture with 100 other people around, right?

 So, if you visit Livraria Lello without any expectations then you may just enjoy your time there.
 Also, don’t make the mistake I did.
 Don’t visit this place during peak season and peak hours.
 So, don’t visit late in the day in August, that’s the busiest travel month in the whole of Europe.

-It costs EUR 5 to enter Livraria Lello.
+It costs EUR 8 to enter Livraria Lello.
+This entry ticket is actually a voucher that you can redeem when you buy a book.
 They say you have to book a time slot but you can do it right there if the slots are available.

 I booked my time slot for entering Livraria Lello before and I had to still stand in line.
 If you see a very long line, then walk away because the visit won’t be fun when the bookstore is full.

 Porto’s historic center is a UNESCO World Heritage site and you will see many iconic buildings and churches here.
 I have mentioned a few of them here so you can walk through this area and see some of the attractions.